Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Introduction

 \section{Introduction}

-\jncomment{We should consider mentioning the link to our GitHub repo in this section.} \IEEEPARstart{I}{n} statistics, the term \emph{precision} quantifies how close measurements are to each other.
+\jntodo{Refer readers to the Margaret's framework, that also in some sense considers the precision of subjective experiments.} \jncomment{We should consider mentioning the link to our GitHub repo in this section.} \IEEEPARstart{I}{n} statistics, the term \emph{precision} quantifies how close measurements are to each other.
 This is often expressed as the reciprocal of the measurement variance.
 In this paper, we consider subjective experiments in the field of Multimedia Quality Assessment (MQA).
 Therefore, the measurements are subjective user ratings.
 These are simply opinions (expressed using a dedicated scale) of subjective experiment participants about stimuli presented to them (e.g., videos or images).
 In particular, the quantification of the user-perceived Quality of Experience (QoE) is based on such subjective experiments.

 In this context, the term \emph{experiment precision} provides a measure that quantifies the variance of the user ratings across different stimuli in a subjective experiment.
 Typically, experiment precision measures are normalised in the range between 0 (highest possible precision, i.e., minimum variance) and 1 (minimum possible precision, i.e., maximum possible variance).
-We put forward three \emph{experiment precision measures}: \begin{enumerate*} \item $g$ --- a Generalised Score Distribution (GSD) \cite{Janowski2019arxiv} based measure. \item $\ell$ --- a measure based on the subject inconsistency parameter $\upsilon$ of the model presented in \cite{Li2020a}.
+We put forward three \emph{experiment precision measures}: \begin{enumerate*} \item $g$ --- a Generalized Score Distribution (GSD) \cite{Janowski2019arxiv} based measure. \item $\ell$ --- a measure based on the subject inconsistency parameter $\upsilon$ of the model presented in \cite{Li2020simple}.
 (We later refer to this model as the Li2020 model.) \item $a$ --- based on the so-called ``SOS hypothesis'' \cite{hosseld2011sos}, where SOS stands for Standard Deviation of Opinion Scores. \end{enumerate*}